FaceInCake/UltimatePool100/README.md

 This is a simple multi-user Java3D program. <br>
 You should be able to interact with a pool table and scoreboard. <br>
 It is written entirely in Java and only uses Java3D and consequently Swing. <br>
+Documentation for the source code can be found [here](https://faceincake.github.io/UltimatePool100/).

 ## Project Structure